flamerecca/-medicinalchemistry/glossaryNumA.md

 of an asymmetric compound.

-Attention defi cit hyperactivity disorder A disorder
+Attention deficit hyperactivity disorder

-associated with children—the name speaks for itself.

-AUC see Area under the plasma drug concentration
+A disorder associated with children—the name speaks for itself.
+AUC see Area under the plasma drug concentration curve.

-curve.

-Autonomic motor nervous system Nerves carrying
+Autonomic motor nervous system

-messages from the central nervous system to smooth

-muscle, cardiac muscle, and the adrenal medulla.
+Nerves carrying messages from the central nervous system to smooth muscle, cardiac muscle, and the adrenal medulla.

+Autoreceptors
-Autoreceptors Presynaptic receptors that are involved

-in a feedback control whereby the ligand released by the presynaptic neuron binds and inhibits further ligand release.
+Presynaptic receptors that are involved in a feedback control whereby the ligand released by the presynaptic neuron binds and inhibits further ligand release.